 The Sound of Music reminds us that life is beautiful.
 It reminds us that hope is never lost, and ultimately, things will be okay.
 Movies like Star Wars: A New Hope, Breakfast at Tiffany’s, and the Disney Classics are evergreen and eternal.
 These are movies made by previous generations which we still watch today, and will be watched by future generations to come.

 It reminds us that hope is never lost, and ultimately, things will be okay.

 So long as we have trust in the innocence of children, and children believe in goodness and happiness, The Sound of Music will be enjoyed by generations to come.

-The theme of family and renewal is why The Sound of Music, just like Die Hard, is a Christmas movie staple.
+The themes of family and renewal are why The Sound of Music, just like Die Hard, is a Christmas movie staple.
 Christmas is a time we want to spend with our family and loved ones, and the New Year is a time for renewal and restoration.

 John McClane from Die Hard fought the baddies to save his wife so they can return to their family and start over with a renewed perspective.
 Maria was a savior for bringing joy back to the orphaned and widowed von Trapp family and gained a family of her own.
 It doesn't change the fact that both these movies are simply a joy to watch.
 And this is why we love watching them during the happiest time of the year.

 Being informed is sexy.
 Get an unbiased news breakdown of everything you need to know in politics, pop-culture, and more in 60 seconds or less.